For most of human history, knowing what time it was in your town or village was more than enough to regulate daily life.

 A railway network, however, whose trains could cross the country within a day, needed standard time to ensure that passengers departed on schedule and, importantly, avoid collisions.

-Cooke had seen a demonstration of an early telegraph in Germany in 1836.
+William Fothergill Cooke was one of a number working on the problem.
+He had seen a demonstration of an experimental telegraph in Germany in 1836.
 The following year he met Charles Wheatstone, Professor of Experimental Philosophy at King's College London.
-The two formed a business partnership, developing a system in which electromagnetic signals moved a needle on a dial to point to letters of the alphabet.
+The two formed a business partnership, developing a system in which electromagnetic pulses moved one or more needles on a dial to point to letters of the alphabet.

 What was the effect of the telegraph on the railways?

 Cooke and Wheatstone were certain that the railway companies would be able to make use of their new invention.
-One of their first commissions was to install an electric telegraph along a three-mile section of the new London and Blackwall Railway when it opened in 1840.
+One of their first commissions was to install an electric telegraph along the new London and Blackwall Railway when it opened in 1840.

-This line originally used stationary engines that hauled carriages by cable, connecting the City of London with the docks on the north side of the Thames.
+This line originally used stationary engines that hauled carriages by cable, connecting the City of London with the passenger pier on the Thames at Blackwall, three and a half miles away.

 Telegraphy made it possible for information to travel much faster than the fastest means of transport—the railway.